g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 export default PullToRefresh;
 ```
 We use the `pullToRefresh` component React Hooks to implement the pull-to-refresh technique.
 In addition to tracking the starting and current positions of touch, it effectively manages different states like pulling and refreshing.
 When someone touches their screen, the touch-start handler (`handleTouchStart`) keeps track of where this action started while indicating that we are pulling.
-The position of the current touch is updated by the function called `handleTouchMove`; otherwise, if handled incorrectly could prevent any meaningful continue being provided from the user’s end once `handleTouchEnd` executes its logic to determine whether refresh should happen or not based on a `50px` drop threshold value.
+The position of the current touch is updated by the function called `handleTouchMove`; otherwise, if it is not handled correctly it could prevent any meaningful continue being provided from the user’s end once `handleTouchEnd` executes its logic to determine whether refresh should happen or not based on a `50px` drop threshold value.
 A refresh will occur when the user moves down their finger below a certain height – more than 50 pixels.
-In turn, useEffect hook invokes the `onRefresh` function on every refresh event whereupon resetting back the refreshing state automatically after that has been done too.
+In turn, useEffect hook invokes the `onRefresh` function on every refresh event where resetting back the refreshing state automatically after that has been done too.
 There is a pull-to-refresh message with the content of its wrapped children. `PullToRefresh` is styled using some Tailwind CSS.

 Output: